ocra-recipes/web/walking-client.md

 \end{equation}
 $$

-These constraint have a similar structure, depending either on the the current state only or also on the next system state.
+These constraints have a similar structure, depending either on the the current state only or also on the next system state.
 Therefore Admissibility Constraints at time step $i$ can be expressed in a compact form as:

 $$
 \begin{equation} \label{eq:admissibilityCompact}